-During the field survey, key impacts both positive and negative relating to the proposed residential and commercial development was identified.
-They were obtained by making physical observations at the project site as well as existing land use in the neighbourhood.
+During the field survey, key impacts both positive and negative relating to the proposed residential development was identified.
+They were obtained by making physical observations at the project site as well as existing land use in the neighborhood.

 6.3 Positive Environmental Impacts of Construction Activities